Extreme Weather Indices

 -

-The Probability (likelihood) of cool wave days for warm season crops occurring.
-Cool Wave Days are the number of days in the forecast period with a minimum temperature below the cardinal minimum temperature, the lowest temperature at which crop growth will begin (dcw_warm_prob).
-This temperature is 10°C for warm season crops.
-Week 1 and week 2 forecasted probability is available daily from April 1 to October 31.
-Week 3 and week 4 forecasted probability is available weekly (Thursday) from April 1 to October 31.
-Warm season crops require a relatively warm temperature condition.
-Typical examples include bean, soybean, corn and sweet potato.
-They normally grow during the summer season and early fall, then ripen in late fall in southern Canada only.
-Other agricultural regions in Canada do not always experience sufficiently long growing seasons for these plants to achieve maturity.
-The optimum temperature for such crops is 30°C. Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
+Cool Wave Days are the number of days in the forecast period with a minimum temperature below the cardinal minimum temperature, the lowest temperature at which crop growth will begin (dcw_cool).
+This temperature is 5°C for cool season crops.
+Week 1 and week 2 forecasted index is available daily from April 1 to October 31.
+Week 3 and week 4 forecasted index is available weekly (Thursday) from April 1 to October 31.
+Cool season crops require a relatively low temperature condition.
+Typical examples include wheat, barley, canola, oat, rye, pea, and potato.
+They normally grow in late spring and summer, and mature between the end of summer and early fall in the southern agricultural areas of Canada.
+The optimum temperature for such crops is 25°C. Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
 The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily and weekly basis.

 -